Unstoppable-downloads/indexer/readme.md

 Indexers can choose to incentivize Content Providers i.e. buying metadata datasets on iExec's marketplace

-Indexers have the option to implement their own conditional access to contents.
+Also, Indexers have the option to implement their own conditional access to contents should they want to maximize XXXXXXXX

 - Content Consumer must have at least x $RLC in their wallet
 - Content Consumer must own a given NFT